gvnadir/SailPoint-IdentityIQ/README.md

 - Flexible approval model
 - Policy enforcement
 - Automated lifecycle event management (as user join the company, switch roles, or leave)
-- Batch updates (allow an IT team to make changes fo a set of users)
+- Batch updates (allow an IT team to make changes for a set of users)
 - Automated provisioning to connected applications

 #### Compliance Management